15 Ways You’re (Unknowingly) Telling Your Kid to Not Listen to You

 Taking On Tantrums Head-on

-One common mistake that parents make is attempting to talk a child down in the middle of a tantrum.
+Common parenting mistakes also include attempting to talk a child down in the middle of a tantrum.
 If you find it tough to talk to your kid when he or she is calm, being in a tantrum makes him or her a lot more resistant to what you have to say.

 Sometimes, allowing your child to ride out the negative emotions is what's best for the both of you.
 Once he or she has settled down, then you can initiate a talk.